Tuesday, 28 May 2019

 Winston Churchill Part III

-In 1909 he married socialite Clementine Hozier, who was like him sympathetic to Liberal causes.
-She supported Votes for women.. and he didn't but both of them had genuine sympathy for working people.
-Clemmie gave birth to their first daughter Diana, a year later.
+Then he married socialite Clementine Hozier, who was, like him, sympathetic to Liberal causes.
+She supported Votes for women..
+He didn't, but both of them had genuine sympathy for working people.
+Clemmie gave birth to their first daughter, Diana.
 His marriage had its ups and downs, but it was a love match and lasted all Winston’s life.
 He never seems to have been interested in any other woman.
+They had 4 daughters and one son Randolph.
+Clementine often found him exasperating but she devoted herself to helping him with his career.
+One of their children, Marigold, died in infancy, and Clemmie, though she loved the children, was more inclined to spend her time acting as a political hostess than being a housewife and mother.

 No comments: